AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Required Car Insurance in Colorado

-For those trying to spend as little as possible on auto insurance in Colorado, here are the state minimums.
+For those trying to get the cheapest auto insurance in Colorado, here are the state minimums.

-• Property damage liability: There is a per-accident minimum of $15,000 in coverage for property damage liability.
-This covers damage to third parties’ vehicles or property that you or someone else on your policy made while driving your car.
+• Property damage liability: $15,000 in coverage per accident.
+Property damage liability pays for damage to a third-party’s vehicles or property that you or someone else on your policy causes while driving your car.

 What Happens if You Don’t Have Insurance?